JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-add-dependencies.md

 ### Test libraries

 For multiplatform tests, the [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API is available.
-When you create a multiplatform project, you can add test dependencies to common and platform-specific source sets:
+When you create a multiplatform project, you can add test dependencies to all the source sets by using a single dependency in `commonTest`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">